wallenjos01/ServerSwitcher/README.md

 ## Configuration
 The root of the config file is a section with 4 keys:
 - `server`: The name of the server this mod installed on.
+- `proxy_type`: The type of proxy to use for backend switching.
+May be `none`, `midnightproxy`, or `bungeecord`
 - `storage`: Configuration for the MidnightCore SQL module.
 Will use the `default` preset by default, with a table prefix of `svs_`.
 See [MidnightCore](https://github.com/wallenjos01/MidnightCore) for more information.
+- `messenger`: The name of the MidnightCore messenger to use.
+Only applicable if the messenger module is loaded.
 - `jwt_expire_sec`: Only relevant when used with [MidnightProxy](https://github.com/wallenjos01/MidnightProxy).
 Determines
 how long switch cookies should remain valid.
 - `clear_reconnect_cookie`: Only relevant when used with [MidnightProxy](https://github.com/wallenjos01/MidnightProxy).